Ouxsoft/LHTML/README.md

 All Modules MUST be able to access their own private variables.
 In addition, all Modules can access their ancestors element's public variables.

 ##### Example
+The following example demonstrates module's ability to access their ancestor elements.
+* ModuleA can access no other modules public properties.
+* ModuleB can access ModuleA's public properties.
+* ModuleC can access ModuleA's and ModuleB's public properties.
+* ModuleD can access ModuleA's public properties.
+* ModuleE can access ModuleA's and ModuleD's public properties.

 ```HTML
  <block name="ModuleA">